 The curriculum for master’s in mass communication programs generally includes coursework in mass communication research, media law, digital media, research methods, telecommunications, theories of mass communication, new technology and media, and other related subjects.
 Students can expect to gain a multidisciplinary skill set, becoming storytellers via written, oral, and visual mediums, and building competencies in research and data analysis, writing and editing, media production, audience segmentation, and new media technology.
 While some of the course content featured in master’s in mass communication programs may overlap with that of a bachelor’s degree in mass communication, the master’s degree in mass communication typically covers more advanced concepts and topics in the field, and generally requires a rigorous culminating experience in the form of a master’s thesis or other graduate research project.

 Although there are numerous master’s in mass communication programs with an emphasis on professional skill development, there are also those that focus on research and theory.
 These programs are designed for students looking to further their studies at the doctoral level, and move into careers in research or academia.
 Students in these particular mass communication programs might, for example, study the impact of media and digital images on political campaign outcomes, research how media influences consumer behavior, or examine how age, gender, and race impact how people perceive mass messaging related to health and medicine.
 Master’s in mass communication programs with a scholarly research focus typically require students to complete a thesis, which can then serve as a valuable artifact that students who wish to apply for doctoral programs in mass communication can include in their applications.

 For additional information about master’s in media and mass communication programs, including sample course plan, and degree requirements, please refer to our Master’s in Media and Mass Communications Programs page.

-Skills for Graduates with a Bachelor’s and/or Master’s in Mass Communication
+Skills for Graduates with a Degree in Mass Communication